halexand/halexand.github.io/pages/about.md

 layout: page-fullwidth
 title: "About"
 show_meta: false
 teaser: Currently I am a Postdoctoral Research Scientists at the <a href="http://www.ldeo.columbia.edu/">Lamont Doherty Earth Observatory</a> of Columbia University in Dr. Sonya Dyhrman's labratory.
-I hold a PhD in Biological Oceanography from the Massachusetts Institute of Technology (<a href="http://www.mit.edu/">MIT</a>) & Woods Hole Oceanographic Institution (<a href="http://www.whoi.edu/">WHOI</a>) <a href="https://mit.whoi.edu/">Joint Program</a>) in Biological Oceanography.
+I hold a PhD in Biological Oceanography from the Massachusetts Institute of Technology (<a href="http://www.mit.edu/">MIT</a>) & Woods Hole Oceanographic Institution (<a href="http://www.whoi.edu/">WHOI</a>) <a href="https://mit.whoi.edu/">Joint Program</a> .
 permalink: "/about/"
 header:
     image_fullwidth: "headers/Mountain.jpg"